Ember-RP/Ember_Source/README.md

 Ember Core is based off of Rochet2's Eluna engine merged with TrinityCore.

+Ember Core is no longer being hosted publicly, and is available for distribution, modifications, and hosting.

 This is the C++ source code for the server.
 Install like a normal TrinityCore and add LUA or other features by browsing our repository.

 # ![logo](https://community.trinitycore.org/public/style_images/1_trinitycore.png) TrinityCore (3.3.5)